 Then you will have your row moved down.

 Notice that, this method leaves the previous position of the selected row empty and completely removes the previous row of where you are moving.

-Read More: How to Collapse Rows in Excel (6 Methods)
+Read More: How to Move Rows in Excel Without Replacing

 5. Using Ctrl Key